Lee Hae-in (figure skater): 2024–2025 season: Allegations, temporary suspension, and return to competition

-In late February, Lee competed at the 2025 Four Continents Championships, which took place in Lee's hometown of Seoul.
-She ultimately finished the event in eighth place.
-The following month, Lee competed at the 2025 World Championships in Boston, Massachusetts, United States, finishing seventh in the short program and tenth in the free skate for an overall placement of ninth, the highest placement of the three South Korean women.
-Lee said she was nervous going into thefree skate.
-"So I really think I want to work on my mental game going into next season,” she said.
-“I’m so grateful to my fans and to the audience, and I’m just so grateful to be here and to be on the world stage.”
+In late February, Lee competed at the 2025 Four Continents Championships in Seoul, where she ultimately finished in eighth place.
+The following month, Lee competed at the 2025 World Championships in Boston, Massachusetts, finishing seventh in the short program and tenth in the free skate for an overall rank of ninth, the highest placement of the three South Korean women.